jmz3/KDR_Final_Project/README.md

 # KDR_Final_Project

-This repository hosts the code for completing Part 3 of the final project for 535.630 Kinematics & Dynamics for Robots.
+This repository hosts the code for completing Part 3 of the final project for **535.630 Kinematics & Dynamics for Robots**.
 It is designed to guide you through the UR5 robot visualization in ROS2 using the trajectory you generated.

 - Author: Jeremy Zhang